QWavey/ESP-32-S3-devkitc-BadUSB/README.md

 ---
 ✅ Working as expected

-⏳ Not working as expected
+⏳ Not working as expected / Particially Working

 ⏳ Broken, needs fixing